laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 OR

-Is this emotional narrative motived by pain?
+Is this emotional narrative motivated by pain?

 **NO**→ then discard the emotion narrative and act out of rational intuition.
 **YES**→ then identify the thread, void, or opportunity behind the emotion and identify possible solutions.